orellabac/onprem-install/docs/README.preview-single-host.md

 ----
 ## Install the config script and create the configuration file

+1. The containers are accessible only to those who've been granted access on docker hub so you must first login to your docker hub account.
+    ```
+    $ docker login
+    ```

 1. In a new terminal window, login to the docker host as the user which will run the docker commands and put the **CodeStream OnPrem** installation script in the installation directory (~/.codestream/).